 - Analysis, tool development and policy recommendations – the outcomes of both specific, as well as more horizontal support activities, provide the basis both for further policy support and the refinement and adaptation of methodological approaches for wider application.

-The impacts of this work and the lessons emerging are seen to be highly relevant for not only stakeholders in the region, but for those in other lagging regions across the EU as well as for policy makers at EU level.
+The impacts of this work and the lessons emerging are highly relevant not only for stakeholders in the region, but for those in other lagging regions across the EU as well as for policy makers at EU level.

-Conducted in collaboration with DG REGIO, this project implements two complementary preparatory actions of the European Parliament, in collaboration with DG REGIO:
+Conducted in collaboration with DG REGIO, this project implements a series of preparatory actions of the European Parliament.
+These include:

 - Support for growth and governance in lagging regions - Building on the REMTh approach, this activity goes further in providing appropriate and specific support for activities in the selected regions and in developing a more cross-cutting approach to key issues regarding growth and governance in such regions, including: governance, human resources and mobility, transnational cooperation and refinement of the RIS3 model.

 - The economic competitive advantages and the potential for smart specialisation at regional level in Romania – Also building on the REMTh approach to provide targeted support in RIS3 refinement and implementation, this activity aims to ensure a coherent, coordinated and sustainable approach, to secure, develop and enhance engagement of relevant stakeholders in Romania, including the linkages between the regional and national RIS3s.
 This activity initially focused on two regions (North East and North West) and is now being expanded to all Romanian regions.

 The project covers regions of two specific types: 'low growth regions' those characterised by a persistent lack of growth over more than a decade; and 'low income regions', with rising, but still low levels of GDP.
 On this basis, the following definitions of these two types of lagging regions, in partnership with the relevant national and regional authorities:

 - Low growth regions